alejandroqh/npcterm/README.md

 ## Security Considerations

-NPCterm39 provides **unrestricted shell access** to whatever agent connects to it.
+NPCterm provides **unrestricted shell access** to whatever agent connects to it.
 Before deploying:

 - **Sandbox the environment.** Run inside containers, VMs, or other isolation boundaries.
 - **Limit the agent's permissions.** Use restricted user accounts, filesystem permissions, and network policies.
 - **Monitor activity.** Log terminal events and review agent behavior.
-- **Do not run as root.** The PTY inherits the permissions of the NPCterm39 process.
+- **Do not run as root.** The PTY inherits the permissions of the NPCterm process.
-- **Treat this as you would SSH access.** If you wouldn't give the agent an SSH session to the machine, don't give it NPCterm39 either.
+- **Treat this as you would SSH access.** If you wouldn't give the agent an SSH session to the machine, don't give it NPCterm either.

 ## License